Crab Rangoon Recipe

 2. Preheat Frying Oil + Prep Work Surface

-In a deep fryer or dutch oven, begin heating your frying oil to 350° F. How much oil you need depends on how deep your fryer or dutch oven is, so adjust accordingly.
+In a deep fryer or Dutch oven, heat your frying oil to 350° F. The amount of oil you need depends on how deep your fryer or Dutch oven is, so adjust accordingly.

 3. Fill Wontons

-scoop of crab filling on the center of a wonton paper
+Place a small scoop of filling into the center of each wrapper.

 Pro Tip: Keep a damp towel over the remaining wontons in waiting to prevent them from drying out.